awsdocs/amazon-ec2-user-guide/doc_source/processor_state_control.md

 The following sections describe the different processor state configurations and how to monitor the effects of your configuration\.
 These procedures were written for, and apply to Amazon Linux; however, they may also work for other Linux distributions with a Linux kernel version of 3\.9 or newer\.
 For more information about other Linux distributions and processor state control, see your system\-specific documentation\.

 **Note**
-The examples on this page use the turbostat utility \(which is available on Amazon Linux by default\) to display processor frequency and C\-state information, and the stress command \(which can be installed by running sudo yum install \-y stress\) to simulate a workload\.
+The examples on this page use the following:
+The turbostat utility to display processor frequency and C\-state information\.
+The turbostat utility is available on Amazon Linux by default\.
+The stress command to simulate a workload\.
+To install stress, first enable the EPEL repository by running sudo amazon\-linux\-extras install epel, and then run sudo yum install \-y stress\.
 If the output does not display the C\-state information, include the \-\-debug option in the command \(sudo turbostat \-\-debug stress *<options>*\)\.

 **Topics**